illinois-roadbuff/threadrecycler/README.md

 threads.defer(false, function, ...) -- can be threads.spawn and threads.resume too
 ```
+**⚠️ This doesn't call task.defer due to multiple issues.
+Instead, coroutine.resume is called together with a task.wait().**

 #### Using delay

 ```lua
 threads.delay(false, time, function, ...)
 ```
+**⚠️ This doesn't call task.delay due to multiple issues.
+Instead, coroutine.resume is called together with a task.wait(time).**